gLaaSSb00m/luffalense/README.md

 ## Project Summary

+LuffaLense is a comprehensive web-based application for Luffa plant disease management and information.
+The platform combines advanced deep learning technology for disease classification with an AI-powered chat assistant specialized in Luffa plant knowledge.

+**Key Features:**
+- **Disease Classification**: AI-powered image analysis for identifying Luffa plant diseases
+- **AI Chat Assistant**: Specialized chatbot providing expert knowledge on Luffa cultivation, diseases, and care
+- **Dual Luffa Support**: Separate models for Smooth Luffa and Sponge Luffa varieties
+- **Real-time Analysis**: Instant disease detection with detailed information
+- **Expert Guidance**: 24/7 access to Luffa plant expertise through AI assistant

-LuffaLense is a web-based application that leverages deep learning technology to accurately classify diseases in Luffa plants.
-Built with Django as the backend framework, it provides an intuitive user interface for uploading Luffa leaf images and receiving instant disease classification results.
-The system uses an ensemble approach combining multiple pre-trained convolutional neural networks (MobileNetV2, VGG16, NASNetMobile) with XGBoost as a meta-learner to analyze images and predict disease types with high confidence scores.
-This tool is designed for farmers, agricultural professionals, and researchers to quickly identify and manage Luffa plant diseases, supporting applications in crop health monitoring and disease management.
+Built with Django as the backend framework, the system uses an ensemble approach combining multiple pre-trained convolutional neural networks (MobileNetV2, VGG16, NASNetMobile) with XGBoost as a meta-learner for accurate disease classification.
+The AI chat assistant leverages OpenRouter API with DeepSeek models to provide specialized Luffa plant information.

 ## Screenshots